Republicans in Legislature no longer led by Moylan

 Moylan said, "as of March 18, 2021, I am no longer the minority leader of the 36th Guam Legislature.
 While I believe that the reasons which lead to the decision were unwarranted, I respect the will of the majority within the caucus."

-Both sides did not specify the reasons in press releases released Friday afternoon – minutes apart.
+Neither side specified the reasons in press releases they released Friday afternoon – minutes apart.